-Real meditation cannot be learned from a book or video.
+Real meditation cannot be learned from a book or video, but only from in-person instruction by a qualified instructor.

-To learn real meditation, in-person instruction is required in the form of a 4-day course, as Maharishi Mahesh Yogi taught it.
+VM is taught in the form of a four-day course, as taught by Maharishi Mahesh Yogi.

 One can find plenty of derivative practices in books or videos, but they’re all the same—they simply don’t work, or they work in exactly the opposite way that VM does, by actively engaging the mind and thereby preventing true transcendence and the physiological release in stress that comes with it.